 Effects on the Neonate

 Babies born to mothers who have been taking opioids regularly prior to delivery may be physically dependent.
 Onset of withdrawal symptoms in infants is usually in the first days after birth.
-Monitor newborn for withdrawal signs and symptoms including: irritability and excessive crying, tremors, hyper-active reflexes, increased respiratory rate, increased stools, sneezing, yawning, vomiting, and fever.
+Monitor newborn for withdrawal signs and symptoms including: poor feeding, irritability, excessive crying, tremors, rigidity, hyper-active reflexes, increased respiratory rate, diarrhea, sneezing, yawning, vomiting, fever, and seizures.
 The intensity of the neonatal withdrawal syndrome does not always correlate with the maternal dose or the duration of maternal exposure.
 The duration of the withdrawal signs may vary from a few days to weeks or even months.
-There is no consensus on the appropriate management of infant withdrawal [see Use In Specific Populations].
+There is no consensus on the appropriate management of infant withdrawal [see WARNINGS AND PRECAUTIONS].

 Reported studies have generally compared the benefit of methadone to the risk of untreated addiction to illicit drugs; the relevance of these findings to pain patients prescribed methadone during pregnancy is unclear.
 Pregnant women involved in methadone maintenance programs have been reported to have significantly improved prenatal care leading to significantly reduced incidence of obstetric and fetal complications and neonatal morbidity and mortality when compared to women using illicit drugs.
 Several factors, including maternal use of illicit drugs, nutrition, infection and psychosocial circumstances, complicate the interpretation of investigations of the children of women who take methadone during pregnancy.
 Information is limited regarding dose and duration of methadone use during pregnancy, and most maternal exposure appears to occur after the first trimester of pregnancy.